Dhakaiyas

 The Rajoshik sculpture, in front of the InterContinental Dhaka, displays a horse carriage and its driver.

-The Old Dhakaiyas (পুরান ঢাকাইয়া) are a group of Indo-Aryan people, often viewed as the original inhabitants of Dhaka city.
+The Old Dhakaiyas (পুরান ঢাকাইয়া) are a group of Indo-Aryan people, often viewed by some as the original inhabitants of Dhaka city.
 They are sometimes referred to as simply Dhakaiya.
-Their history dates back to the Mughal period with the migration of Bengali cultivators and North Indian merchants to the city.
-The Bengali cultivators came to be known as Kutti and they speak Dhakaiya Kutti, a dialect of Bengali and the North Indian merchants came to be known as Khoshbas and they speak Dhakaiya Urdu, a dialect of Urdu.
-There are sizeable populations in other parts of Bangladesh.
-They have been described as a wealthy but very closed-off community; evidently being a minority in their own hometown.
+Their history dates back to the Mughal period with the migration of Bengali cultivators and foreign Muslim merchants to the city.
+The Bengali cultivators came to be known as Kutti and they speak Dhakaiya Kutti, a dialect of Bengali and the foreign Muslim merchants came to be known as Khoshbas and they speak Dhakaiya Urdu, a dialect of Urdu.
+Dhakaiya Kutti Bengalis have been described as a wealthy community of the Dhaka city.
 It is said that some people living in Greater Dhaka are even unaware of the existence of an Urdu-speaking non-Bihari minority community although their presence dates back centuries.